 to opt out for other reasons.
 Please note that the Presidential OA Policy (for non-Senate UC employees) includes additional requirements for waivers for UC authors who do not own the copyright in their scholarly articles.

 What are waivers and embargoes?

-A waiver enables an author to opt out of a UC OA policy completely for a particular article.
-(Waiver requests are rare and most typically originate with publishers who object to the terms of UC’s OA policies.)
+A waiver enables an author to opt out of a UC OA policy for a particular article.
+(Waiver requests are rare and typically originate with publishers who object to the terms of UC’s OA policies.)
 The author’s rights are then limited to what is allowed by the publication agreement that was signed with the publisher.
-Often the agreement still allows authors to post a version of the article in their institutional repository.
-You can look up your publisher’s standard terms on SHERPA/RoMEO if you do not have publishing agreement on hand.
+Often the agreement still allow the author to post a version of the article in their institutional repository.
+You can look up your publisher’s standard terms on SHERPA/RoMEO if you do not have your publishing agreement on hand.

 If your publisher or editor has asked you for a waiver, you can get create a letter for them with the waiver, embargo, and addendum form.
 You can also see sample letters on that page.